 The historic Female Orphan School building on the Parramatta Campus of the University of Western Sydney is the home of the Whitlam Institute.
 Construction of the building began in 1813, making it one of the oldest public buildings in Australia.
-The building's function as the first charitable institution in the country, and its later use as a psychiatric hospital for almost a century make it a site of immense heritage significance.
+The building's function as one of the first charitable institutions in the country, and its later use as a psychiatric hospital for almost a century make it a site of immense heritage significance.

 The building served as the Female Orphan School from 1818.
 In 1850, the Female Orphan School merged with the Male Orphan School to create the Protestant Orphan School, which occupied the building until its closure in 1886.

 From 1888, the building was used as a psychiatric hospital, first as a branch of the Parramatta Hospital for the Insane.
 It later became an independent hospital, known variously over its life as the Rydalmere Hospital for the Insane, the Rydalmere Mental Hospital and the Rydalmere Pyschiatric Hospital.
 The building was disused from 1969, and the hospital itself closed progressively from 1985.